ever-co/ever-demand/README.md

 **IMPORTANT NOTE:**

 -   if you want to use develop branch (unstable, but latest development) clone using `--branch develop` (our default branch).
--   if you want to use release branch (more stable) clone using `-- master`.
+-   if you want to use release branch (more stable) clone using `--branch master`.

 ### Yarn